iamvery/iamvery.github.com/_drafts/remote-pairing-with-tmux-networking-degree-optional.markdown

     $ tmux_command="$(which tmux) -S /var/tmux/pairing attach"
     $ sudo su tmux -c "GEM_HOME=$GEM_HOME gh-auth add --users iamvery --command=\"$tmux_command\""

-Basically this executes the `gh-auth` command on behalf of the `tmux` user.
+Basically this executes the `gh-auth` command on behalf of the `tmux` user, adding the public keys for the Github user "iamvery" (me!) to the `tmux` user's `~/.ssh/authorized_keys` file.
 The `GEM_HOME` part is important here because we want it to have access to the `gh-auth` command in your environment.
 Finally, we specify that this user will automatically connect to the shared tmux session.

 You can remove added users by the similar `gh-auth remove` command.
 Luckily all of this is wrapped up for simplicity by my [`pair script`](#pair_script).